Figurative Language goes beyond the literal meaning of the words on the page, computer screen, phone screen.

-- Make your images clear, precise, and understandable (you want to interest and maybe intrigue your reader, not confuse him/her).
+- Make your metaphors and similes understandable (you want to interest and maybe intrigue your reader, not confuse him/her/they)

 - Avoid using too much figurative language (a little goes a long way).

 Figurative language can be used in any part of your text.